Constraining Dark Energy With Stacked Concave Lenses: CONCLUSION AND DISCUSSIONS

-a) The impact of throwing away sources with absolute magnitude $\rm{Mag_i}<$-99 in the shear catalogue.
 We show the galaxy-galaxy lensing signals in Fig.\ref{fig-gg} for foreground galaxies in the redshift range of [0.335,0.435].
 The blue, green, red and yellow lines are for galaxies with magnitudes in the range of [-21,-21.5], [-21.5,-22] , [-22,-22.5], and [$\rm{<}$-99] respectively.
 For galaxies of $\rm{Mag<}$-99, their lensing signals are quite low, indicating that they likely correspond to less massive sources on average (or even not galaxies).
 So we think it is safe for us to remove them from the foreground galaxies when generating the LDPs.